Focus on Eurasia

 The Partnership, established in 2015, unites more than 40 public and private transport and logistics companies of the region.
 It ia supported by the United States Agency for International Development (USAID) and GIZ, the German Organization for International Cooperation.

-Another important segment of the was dedicated to the Samruk Kazyna Sovereign Wealth Fund’s privatisation programme, including the upcoming IPO of Kazatomprom, Kazakhstan Temir Zholy and Air Astana.
+Another important segment of the event was dedicated to the Samruk Kazyna Sovereign Wealth Fund’s privatisation programme, including the upcoming IPO of Kazatomprom, Kazakhstan Temir Zholy and Air Astana.
 Also within the Forum, the AIFC and MasterCard agreed to jointly implement innovative payment technologies and develop Kazakhstan’s non-cash economy.
 AIFC Governor Kelimbetov said, the parties would develop the infrastructure of the financial centre, including modern payment technologies.
 [IDN-InDepthNews – 19 July 2016]

 Note: Several quotes in this article are taken from The Astana Times.